mahersavara/scoutli_promts/summarize_project_spec.md

 ## Instructions for AI:

 1.  **Read Spec Document:** Thoroughly read and understand the entire project specification document.
+2.  **Generate Hierarchy Tree:** Create a visual hierarchical tree structure (using ASCII or Markdown list) representing the project's components, infrastructure, and their relationships (e.g., Cluster -> Nodes, Ingress -> Services).
+This helps in visualizing the system architecture.
+3.  **Generate File System Overview:** Provide a detailed hierarchy of the project's key directories and files.
+For each file, explain its specific function and role within the system logic.
+    *   **Source Code:** Explain what entities represent, what services handle, and what resources expose.
+    *   **Configuration:** Explain what specific properties or settings a file controls.
+    *   **Infrastructure:** Explain what resource a Terraform file or Kubernetes manifest creates.
-2.  **Summarize Key Components:** Identify and summarize the current state of:
+4.  **Summarize Key Components:** Identify and summarize the current state of:
     *   **Infrastructure:** Overview of AWS resources provisioned (VPC, EKS cluster details, RDS setup, ECR repositories).
     *   **Platform Software:** Current versions and configurations of NGINX Ingress Controller, Cert-Manager, ArgoCD.
     *   **Application Deployment:** Status of deployed applications (e.g., Frontend accessibility, ArgoCD accessibility).
     *   **Core Architectural Decisions:** Highlight significant technical choices made (e.g., End-to-End HTTPS, GitOps model).
-3.  **Identify Current State:** Clearly state what is currently working and accessible.
+5.  **Identify Current State:** Clearly state what is currently working and accessible.
-4.  **Identify Known Issues/Outstanding Tasks:** List any known problems or immediate next steps (e.g., specific microservice development, pending configurations).
+6.  **Identify Known Issues/Outstanding Tasks:** List any known problems or immediate next steps (e.g., specific microservice development, pending configurations).
-5.  **Conciseness:** Provide a high-level summary suitable for a quick briefing, without unnecessary technical jargon where simpler terms suffice.
+7.  **Conciseness:** Provide a high-level summary suitable for a quick briefing, without unnecessary technical jargon where simpler terms suffice.
 Focus on understanding the "situation" of the project.

 ## Example Input (Partial):